awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_mongodb_web_app/Readme.md

 + Maven 3.6 or later
 + A MongoDB instance running on an Amazon EC2 instance.
 For complete instructions, see  [Install and configure MongoDB community edition](https://docs.aws.amazon.com/dms/latest/sbs/CHAP_MongoDB2DocumentDB.02.html).

+**Note**: See if there is a need to change the **bind_ip** variable at the /etc/mongodb.conf file.
+By default, it is locked to localhost.
+Try setting the value to 0.0.0.0 or assign the IP that will be able to connect the DB to it.

 ## Understand the MongoDB Item Tracker application
 The **MongoDB Item Tracker** application uses a model that is based on a work item and contains these attributes: